 For one provider using Emmi, “83 percent of patients who disclosed depression to Emmi hadn’t discussed this with their physician.”
 Also, Emmi’s AI can notify nurses of “patients who need a follow-up call with a clinician.”
 It can even go “deeper into analytics through subsets of information, such as length of time on a call, to predict readmission risk.”
 Voice AI offers scale to healthcare professionals that they otherwise wouldn’t have, while giving patients a user-friendly outlet for frank disclosures.

 With voice AI, healthcare workers will predict patients’ needs and concerns better while encouraging patients to take more control of their own health journey.
-Learn how you can use Replicant Voice to automatically manage appointments and offer proactive and personalized patient care.
+See how healthcare providers are using Replicant Voice to automatically manage appointments and offer proactive and personalized patient care.